This article has links to products and services we love, which we may make commission from.

 Oran was muttering blasphemy, so Columba saw that his death by suffocation using soil was completed.

-You can visit St Oran’s Chapel for free however, the redeveloped Iona Abbey requires a booking in advance.
+However, the redeveloped Iona Abbey requires a booking in advance.

 3. St Oran’s Chapel & Reilig Odhráin

 The 12th-century St Oran’s Chapel is the oldest intact standing structure on the island.
-Inside you can view carved slabs.

 Next to the chapel is Sraid nam Marbh, or The Street of The Dead, where the Reilig Odhráin graveyard is located.

-It is difficult to read many of the graves but clan chiefs and kings are buried here.
+It is difficult to read many of the graves, but clan chiefs and kings are buried here.

 Some tombstones are now located inside the abbey.